Heinrich Mann: Early life

 Born in Lübeck, as the oldest child of Senator Thomas Johann Heinrich Mann, grain merchant and finance minister of the Free City of Lübeck, a state of the German Empire, and Júlia da Silva Bruhns.
 He was the elder brother of the writer Thomas Mann with whom he had a lifelong rivalry.
 The Mann family was an affluent family of grain merchants of the Hanseatic city of Lübeck.
-After the death of his father, his mother relocated the family to Munich, where Heinrich began his career as a freier Schriftsteller (free novelist).
+After the death of his father, his mother relocated the family to Munich, where Heinrich began his career as a freier Schriftsteller (free writer).
+In 1914, he married a Czech actress, Maria "Mimi" Kanova.
+They divorced in 1930.
+Mimi, being Jewish, died from the consequences of a five-year detention in the concentration camp Theresienstadt.

-Work
+Work and exile

-Mann's essay on Émile Zola and the novel Der Untertan (published over the years 1912-1918) earned him much respect during the Weimar Republic, since they satirized Imperial German society.
+Mann's essay on Émile Zola and the novel Der Untertan (published over the years 1912–1918) earned him much respect during the Weimar Republic in left-wing circles, since they demonstrated the author's antiwar and defeatist stance during World War I, while the latter satirized Imperial German society; both the novel and the essay became a major impulse for Thomas Mann to write Reflections of a Nonpolitical Man, a work supporting the efforts of the German Empire in the war and condemning Heinrich as one of "Civilisation's Literary Men" (Zivilisationsliteraten), the writers who served the West in its struggle against German culture; later Thomas called the novel an example of "national slander" and "ruthless aestheticism", yet the novel had admirers such as Kurt Tucholsky.
+During the revolution, Heinrich became a major supporter of Kurt Eisner, a social democrat revolutionary who proclaimed Bavaria a Socialist republic; after Eisner's assassination by a far-right activist, Mann spoke at Eisner's funeral.

 Later, in 1930, his book Professor Unrat was freely adapted into the movie Der Blaue Engel (The Blue Angel).
 Carl Zuckmayer wrote the script, and Josef von Sternberg was the director.
 Mann wanted his paramour, the actress Trude Hesterberg, to play the main female part as the "actress" Lola Lola (named Rosa Fröhlich in the novel), but Marlene Dietrich was given the part, her first sound role.
+The film helped her achieve her breakthrough, including in Hollywood, and became an icon movie in film history.

-Together with Albert Einstein and other celebrities during 1932, Mann was a signatory to the "Urgent Call for Unity", asking the voters to reject the Nazis.
+Together with Albert Einstein and other celebrities during 1932, Mann was a signatory to the "Urgent Call for Unity", asking voters to reject the Nazis.
 Einstein and Mann had previously co-authored a letter during 1931 condemning the murder of Croatian scholar Milan Šufflay.